Take Time to Understand Dementia

-More than 16 million Americans are providing unpaid care for loved ones with Alzheimer’s and other dementias.
 Support and counseling are available no matter what region of the state you call home.
 Alzheimer’s Arkansas offers a 24-hour support hotline for caregivers and support groups that meet statewide.
 UAMS, through the Walker Memory Center, can help identify causes of memory loss and necessary steps for treatment.
 UAMS also offers one-on-one caregiver training for Arkansans struggling to care for loved ones with dementia and other memory-related illnesses.

 Caring for yourself is critical when caring for someone else becomes your responsibility.

 “Bottom line is we, all of us, we need to talk about it because we need to help one another,” Wei said.